 Who Could Be Liable for Damages in My Ocala Car Wreck Claim?

 Florida has no-fault insurance rules.
 Simply, you will have to file a claim with your own insurance provider to recover compensation after an accident, regardless of who’s at fault.
 This is why you were required to purchase personal injury protection (PIP) coverage when you bought your auto insurance policy.
+If your damages exceed your PIP limits, we can also help you seek additional compensation through a liability claim.

 - Negligent drivers